Homenaje al legado de un revolucionario: Amílcar Cabral

 By Carlos “Carlito” Rovira

-On New Year’s Eve, December 31, 1958, the revolutionary guerilla army of the July 26 Movement, under the leadership of Comandante Fidel Castro Ruz, entered the capital city of Havana, Cuba.
+On New Year’s Eve, December 31, 1958, the revolutionary Rebel Army of the July 26 Movement, under the leadership of Comandante Fidel Castro Ruz, entered the capital city of Havana, Cuba.
 This was the final act in the overthrow of the notorious U.S.-sponsored Fulgencio Batista regime.

 The closer the guerilla army approached the city on foot, horseback and vehicles, the more frantic the oppressors of the Cuban people became.
 Their world of lavishness with cocktails drinks on hand was abruptly disrupted.